SetaSensei/playground-6brnwvig/markdowns/gherkin.md

 Scenario [What will be tested next]
     Given [an initial state of my system]
-    When [an event iccurs in my system]
+    When [a single event occurs in my system]
     Then [My system should have the corresponding state]
 ```